Lakshmi141105/market272/Readme.txt

 1. One for products table ratign ,review insertion
 2. One for producthits insertion
+3. there is a userstatus table which has user status

 1. One for products table ratign ,review insertion-insert it this way INSERT INTO marketplace.products(prodid,type,rating,review,userid,productname,hits) VALUES($prodid,'soulfulart',$rating,'$review',$userid,'$productname',$hits)";